Christiane Fürst

-Christiane Fürst (born 29 March 1985 in Dresden) is a retired German female volleyball player.
-She plays for Turkish side Eczacıbaşı VitrA.
+Christiane Fürst (born 29 March 1985) is a German retired volleyball player.

 Career

 She won a bronze medal at the 2003 Women's European Volleyball Championship.

 Fürst was named Best Blocker at the 2006 and 2010 World Championships.
 She won the 2007–08 CEV Cup with the Italian team Scavolini Pesaro, and was named "Best Spiker".
 She won the bronze medal at the 2010–11 CEV Champions League with Fenerbahçe Acıbadem.
 As part of the Vakıfbank Spor Kulübü, she won CEV Women's Champions League in 2012–2013 season.

 At the 2013 European Championship, she took the silver medal with her National Team.

 Fürst won the gold medal at the 2013 Club World Championship and the Best Middle Blocker award, playing with Vakıfbank Istanbul.